 Independence is established by the organizational and reporting structure.
 Objectivity is achieved by an appropriate mind-set.
 The internal audit activity evaluates risk exposures relating to the organization's governance, operations and information systems, in relation to:

 - Reliability and integrity of financial and operational information.

 - Safeguarding of assets.

 - Compliance with laws, regulations, and contracts.

 Based on the results of the risk assessment, the internal auditors evaluate the adequacy and effectiveness of how risks are identified and managed in the above areas.
 They also assess other aspects such as ethics and values within the organization, performance management, communication of risk and control information within the organization in order to facilitate a good governance process.

 The internal auditors are expected to provide recommendations for improvement in those areas where opportunities or deficiencies are identified.
 While management is responsible for internal controls, the internal audit activity provides assurance to management and the audit committee that internal controls are effective and working as intended.
-The internal audit activity is led by the chief audit executive (CAE).
-The CAE delineates the scope of activities, authority, and independence for internal auditing in a written charter that is approved by the audit committee.
+The internal audit activity is led by the chief audit executive (CAE) or the head of internal audit.
+The CAE delineates the purpose, scope, authority, responsibility and independence of the internal audit activity in a writtencharter that is approved by the audit committee.